-SEAA 4823 - Transportation Planning Pre-requisite: SEAA 3842 Traffic Engineering
+SEAA 4823 - Transportation Planning

 This elective course discusses the transportation planning process.
 It covers a range of topics namely transportation models which include four-step travel demand forecasting models.
 The various techniques of forecasting travel patterns and mode choice will be elaborated.
 The applications of regression and categorical analysis for trip generation and attraction will also be explained.